-Action 3.4 Supplies and services for Homeless Youth provides several types of supplies, resources, and enrichment opportunities along with the implementation and coordination of multiple support systems to meet the needs of homeless and foster youth.

-Action 3.5 Increase student participation in clubs, leadership, and academic programs has increased the send of safety and school connectedness by 24% and the metrics above show improvement in the areas of attendance rates, suspension rates, and behavior.
+Action 3.4 Supplies and services for Homeless Youth provides several types of supplies, resources, and enrichment opportunities along with the implementation and coordination of multiple support systems to meet the needs of homeless and foster youth as noted by survey results.
+Action 3.5 Increased student participation in clubs, leadership, and academic programs has increased the sense of safety and school connectedness according to the metrics above which showed improvement in the areas of attendance rates, suspension rates, and behavior as well as school engagement according to survey results.

-Action 3.6 Student transition program and support have increased the send of safety and school connectedness by 24% and the metrics above show improvement in the areas of attendance rates, suspension rates, and behavior.
+Action 3.6 Student transition program and support increased to meet the planned action of safety, SEL wellness, and school connectedness according to the metrics.
+Survey results showed improvement in the areas of attendance rates, SEL, connectedness, suspension rates, and behavior interaction.